Robert Kraft: New England Patriots

 Under Kraft's ownership, the Patriots experienced sustained success for the first time in franchise history.
 While they appeared in Super Bowl XX under the Sullivans, this was one of only six playoff appearances in 34 years.
 Indeed, that Super Bowl season saw only the second playoff victory in franchise history.
-However, the Patriots have made the playoffs 21 times in Kraft's 27 years as owner.
+The Patriots have made the playoffs 21 times in Kraft's 27 years as owner.
 They have won 19 AFC East titles, including all but three since 2001 and 11 in a row from 2009 to 2019.
-The Patriots represented the AFC in the Super Bowl in 1996 (lost), 2001 (won), 2003 (won), 2004 (won), 2007 (lost), 2011 (lost), 2014 (won), 2016 (won), 2017 (lost) and 2018 (won).
-After having never won more than 11 games prior to Kraft's arrival, the Patriots have won at least 12 games 14 times, including finishing the 2007 regular season undefeated before losing to the New York Giants in Super Bowl XLII.
+The Patriots represented the AFC in the Super Bowl in 1996 (lost), 2001 (won), 2003 (won), 2004 (won), 2007 (lost), 2011 (lost), 2014 (won), 2016 (won), 2017 (lost), 2018 (won), and 2025 (lost).
+After having never won more than 11 games before Kraft's arrival, the team has won at least 12 games 14 times, including finishing the 2007 regular season undefeated before losing to the New York Giants in Super Bowl XLII.

-Indianapolis Colts center Jeff Saturday, referring to Kraft's role in helping to settle the NFL lockout before the 2011 season, said "He [Kraft] is a man who helped us save football."
+Of Kraft's role in helping settle the NFL lockout before the 2011 season, Indianapolis Colts center Jeff Saturday said, "He is a man who helped us save football."

 In 2005, during a visit to Saint Petersburg, Kraft gave Russian President Vladimir Putin his third Super Bowl ring.
-Kraft released a statement some days after the visit claiming that it was a gift out of "respect and admiration" for the Russian people and Putin's leadership.
-Kraft later said that he did not originally intend to give the ring as a gift and that his statement had been issued under pressure from the White House after Putin had kept the ring.
+In a statement released after the visit, Kraft said he did so out of "respect and admiration" for the Russian people and Putin's leadership.
+Kraft later said he had not originally intended to give Putin the ring and that his statement had been issued under pressure from the White House after Putin had kept it.
 The ring is on display with state gifts at the Kremlin.